Breefield/typecatcher/README.md

-typecatcher
+Typecatcher
 ===========

-Grabs all the fonts from a Typekit and installs them.
+Grabs all the fonts from a Typekit kit (which you own) and installs them to your computer.
+Note: this probably goes against the Typekit TOS.

 #### Prerequisites